 Population: Hospitalized adults identified by the APPROVE algorithm as high risk

 and intubated patients will be included in Dr. Gong’s PROOFCheck.
 PROOFCheck will limit recruitment to wards found to have higher prevalence of severe adverse respiratory events during the first phase of Dr. Gong’s trial (APPROVE).
 Patients chronically ventilated at home or who have DNR, will be excluded.
 I will include all data from all participating centers.
+We anticipate 12,000 patients enrolled into the trial over 4 years with estimated 60% coming from Montefiore.
 Hospital beds and annual numbers of ventilated patients for each hospital are presented in Table 2.

 Outcomes,exposures and predictors: My primary outcome will be provider compliance, a dichotomous event, defined as positive if the provider ordered the prompted preventive intervention.
 In order to measure and demonstrate compli- ance with the checklist, near real time (same day) transaction logs evidence for